Equine Dentistry School: Dates, Costs & Location

 We have found that having our classes held in two-week increments, both spring and fall, works to the students’ advantage.
 Two weeks per year in the spring and two weeks in the fall are what we currently offer because we know that our students have busy lives outside of class.
 This format allows students to choose the location and time to attend which suits their schedule the best.

 Each week is considered a level if the student passes all the requirements.
 For example; if you take two weeks in the spring and pass you would be a Level 2.
 You could then take Level 3 & 4 during the fall class or wait again until the following spring.
-Six (6), passed levels are required to certify.
-Researched homework is also required to be done between levels 2 & 3 and 4 & 5.
+Seven (7), passed levels are required to certify.
+Researched homework is also required to be done between levels 2 & 3, 4 & 5 and 6 & 7.
 However, only 4 passed levels are necessary to go out and begin working on client’s horses and start making money.
-We also offer a one week class with free tuition and recommend it to be taken between Level 5 and Level 6.
-This enables the student to brush up on things that need refining to successfully pass Level 6 and certify.

 An advanced class is offered every winter for certified students in good standing with AWHD.
 This class is mandatory to take every two years to keep your ID card and be in good standing with our school.
 All the latest developments and research are offered as well as guest speakers in the top of their field relating to the betterment of the WHOLE HORSE.
 Hands on assessment and review of students work will be done by our Director, Spencer LaFlure to assure their work is still at peak performance.

 Students are responsible for ALL travel, transportation and accommodation fees.
 When making reservations be sure to mention that you will be attending our school for the best discount.
 Be sure to make your reservations at least one month prior to class with the host facility.

 - Cost per class level is $1,865 per week or $3,730 for each 2 week increment